aouledissa/deep-match/README.md

 DeepMatch is an Android deep-linking toolkit designed to offset deeplink validation & handling using:

 - A Gradle plugin that turns a `.deeplinks.yml` specification into Kotlin sources and optional manifest entries.
-- A lightweight runtime (`processor`) that matches URIs against the generated specs and routes them to strongly-typed handlers.
+- A lightweight runtime (`deepmatch-processor`) that matches URIs against the generated specs and routes them to strongly-typed handlers.

 The plugin keeps deep links in sync across build-time metadata, generated code, and runtime handling so teams can treat the YAML file as their single source of truth.

 ## Modules

-- `gradle-plugin` – Gradle plugin (`com.aouledissa.deepmatch.plugin.android`) that parses specs, generates Kotlin sources, and (optionally) produces manifest entries for each variant.
+- `deepmatch-plugin` – Gradle plugin (`com.aouledissa.deepmatch.plugin.android`) that parses specs, generates Kotlin sources, and (optionally) produces manifest entries for each variant.
-- `processor` – Android library that provides `DeeplinkProcessor` and handler abstractions for runtime matching.
+- `deepmatch-processor` – Android library that provides `DeeplinkProcessor` and handler abstractions for runtime matching.
-- `api` – Shared model classes (`DeeplinkSpec`, `Param`, `ParamType`, `DeeplinkParams`).
+- `deepmatch-api` – Shared model classes (`DeeplinkSpec`, `Param`, `ParamType`, `DeeplinkParams`).

 ## Quick Start